Skip to main content

 Is it the luxury of silence?

-Or the weight of your shattered conscience.
+Or the sound of your shattered conscience.

 .